Malala Yousafzai: Jon Stewart interview

-On 8 October 2013 Malala, at the age of 16, visited The Daily Show with Jon Stewart, an American television programme, her first major late night appearance.
+On 8 October 2013, Malala, at the age of 16, visited The Daily Show with Jon Stewart, an American television programme, her first major late night appearance.
 She was there as a guest to promote her book, I Am Malala.
 On the program they discussed her assassination attempt, human rights, and women's education.
 She left Jon Stewart speechless when she described her thoughts after learning the Pakistani Taliban wanted her dead, saying:

 Stewart, visibly moved by her words, ended the conversation saying: "I am humbled to speak with you."
-Stewart would again have her as a guest on the show after the 2015 Charleston Church Shooting, in which he started the show citing no jokes saying, "our guest is a incredible person who suffered unspeakable violence by extremists and her perseverance and determination through that to continue on is an incredibly inspiration and to be quite honestly with you, I don't think there's anyone else in the world I would rather talk to tonight than Malala so that's what we'll do and sorry about no jokes."
+Stewart would again have her as a guest on the show after the 2015 Charleston Church Shooting, in which he started the show citing no jokes saying, "our guest is an incredible person who suffered unspeakable violence by extremists and her perseverance and determination through that to continue on is an incredible inspiration and to be quite honest with you, I don't think there's anyone else in the world I would rather talk to tonight than Malala so that's what we'll do and sorry about no jokes."